Beth E. Kailes, DMD • Nicole M. Staman, DMD • Allison J. Johnston, DMD

 Dental Care Tips for College Students

-It’s easy to maintain proper oral hygiene when your parents are around to remind you to brush and floss and eat healthily.
-Once you leave home and go away to college, it’s entirely up to you to ensure those pearly whites are in prime condition.
+Hey, college students!
+It’s easy to maintain proper oral hygiene when your parents are around to remind you to brush, floss, and eat healthily.
+Once you leave home, keeping your smile healthy is your responsibility.

 Oral Care for College Students